 Stacie Jones - MSci Geology and Geography

 Our graduates have exciting and varied career paths.
-Our Geology degrees are designed with employers in mind and you will acquire sought-after skills that will enable you to forge a career in a range of geology and geology-related industries, from mining to engineering, as well as a host of generic transferable skills.
-From data analysis and problem solving to communication and team–working, these transferable skills are highly valued by employers and will enhance your employability in the competitive job market.
+Many of our modules are designed with employers in mind and you will acquire sought-after skills, using specialist software and datasets, which will enable you to forge a career in a range of geoscience industries.
+Whatever you go on to do, you will have acquired a host of highly valued transferable skills, from data analysis and problem solving to communication and teamworking.
+Find out more about graduate prospects and employability

-At Birmingham you are taught by academics who are world-leading experts in their fields.
-The School undertakes research of international significance in a broad range of topics from Palaeoclimate modelling through Magma Emplacement Mechanisms to Hydrogeology and Palaeobiology.
+You will be taught by academics who are world-leading experts in their fields.
+The School undertakes research of international significance in a broad range of topics from palaeoclimate modelling to volcanology, and from marine geophysics to palaeontology.
 In these fields and others Birmingham academics are making a major contribution to our understanding of the planet’s environment, both past and present.
-This research influences the teaching that takes place and means that the content of our courses reflect the very latest advances and are at the cutting edge of Earth Science.
+This research feeds directly into our teaching, and means that the content of our courses reflects the very latest advances in the Earth sciences.

 Your third year is spent at a partner institution overseas.